snopan/ttk-card-generator/docs/glossary.md

 ### Draw
 Take cards from the top of the deck

-### Take
+### Obtain
-Take cards from other players or other sources stated by the skill
+Take cards from sources other than the deck

 ### Lose
 Anything that is removed from your card fields count as Lose

 ### Discard
-Remove cards from card fields by a player
+Remove cards from a player's card fields

-### View
-Pick up and look at card(s) from top of the deck

 ### Reveal
 Show all other players what the card is